CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/device-specific-configs/index.rst

 Device Configs
 ==============

 This section intends to explain device specific config groups and how they are useful.
+Users looking for how to modify the configs via code can find instructions :ref:`here <docs/api-reference/api-usage/configuration:applying configs>`.
+Instructions on modifying configs from Tuner can be found :ref:`here <docs/tuner/configs:tuner configs>`.

 Custom Params
 -------------